-Media, Recording & Photography Policy
+Media, Recording, and Photography Policy

 The Code Media stage is on the record for journalistic and editorial purposes.
-Journalists may quote anything the speakers and Executive Producers say onstage in stories or blog posts.
+Journalists may quote anything the speakers and executive producers say onstage in stories or blog posts.
 Interviews that occur offstage in the hallways or at social gatherings are subject to whatever ground rules are agreed upon between parties at the time of the interview.

-Still photos, taken from your seats, are OK.
+Still photos, taken from your seats, are okay.
 We ask that you do not use flash so as not to distract or annoy the speakers or others in attendance.
 Do not stand or crouch in the aisles or near the stage, as this interferes with our official show photographer, whose photos will be posted online for use by members of the media.

 Finally, video and audio recordings are strictly prohibited, as we consider the audio and video content of our stage to be copyrighted.
 Similarly, while we respect fair-use reprinting of short text quotes, we do consider full transcripts of the conference to be our intellectual property.